'World's leading bank robbers': North Korea's hacker army

 Now known as the University of Automation, it takes in only 100 students a year from among North Korea’s highest-scoring schoolchildren.

-“We were taught that we had to be prepared against America’s cyberwarfare capabilities,” Jang told AFP.
+“We were taught that we had to be prepared against America’s cyberwarfare capabilities,” Jang said.

 “Ultimately, we were taught that we had to develop our own hacking programs since attacking the enemy’s operating system is the best defense.”